 We seemed to be the only ones here.
 We walked in silence.
 The snow seemed untouched, but after a while I noticed large footprints of someone’s snow shoes.
 I placed my foot in one of the moulds: the ice was surprisingly firm.
 It was strange: to be in some sort of winter wonderland, but with the sun in our eyes and enough warmth in our jackets.
 A loud chiff chaff appeared out of nowhere and sat on the ground, wagging its tail vigorously: I often wonder if these birds aspire to be wagtails.

 I sat down on a moss-covered rock.
 I closed my eyes and listened.
 A fieldfare sang loudly, the cars whooshed past on the highway, a branch creaked occasionally.
 But there seemed to be a lot more conversation going on than what one could hear.
 Surely, in the silence of snowfall and the stillness of the trees, there was some exchange that I wasn’t privy to.
 I am convinced that trees speak with each other.
-Here, in a land where there are about ten trees for every person, there must be an ongoing dialogue.
+Here, in a land where there are about ten trees for every person in the world, there must be an ongoing dialogue.

 We walked on to find the ski route, which was a covered in several feet of ice and easier to walk on.
 The observation tower wasn’t too far away.
 I was happy here, as I always am while walking.
 I bobbed my head along, humming to Bryan Adams’ Thought I’d died and gone to heaven.
 K shushed me crossly and walked ahead.
 I’ll be two steps behind, I crooned in my best Deff Leppard voice.